 What if the agent has sold you a policy that is entirely inappropriate for your situation and doesn’t meet your needs?
 What if your agent misrepresented the insurance product and you are left without coverage that the agent said you were getting?
 In this case, you may have recourse against the agent, who is required to carry Errors and Omissions insurance, to recover your damages when your agent has not acted in your interests.

 Material Misrepresentation by an Agent on Your Application

-If when filling out your application for insurance, the agent provides erroneous information or omits pertinent information, if the time comes that you need to file a claim, your insurance company can deny coverage.
+If the agent provides erroneous information or omits pertinent information when filling out your application for insurance, your insurance company can deny coverage when you file a claim.
 If this happens because of the agent making an error in filling out the application, it is not fair for you to lose your benefits after paying your premiums regularly.
-You may be able to sue to recover your damages if you can show that the error was not yours, but the agent’s.
+You may be able to sue to recover your damages if you can show that the error was the agent’s and not yours.